John-L-Jones-IV/jit/README.md

 ## Code Testing
 Just like real git, a test suite is in the `'t/'` directory.
-If your system has a bash interpretor you can  run `status.sh` to execute the unit tests in addition to mypy and ruff check.
+If your system has a bash interpreter you can  run `status.sh` to execute the unit tests in addition to mypy and ruff check.
 ```
 mypy:
 Success: no issues found in 10 source files